WANdisco/wandisco-documentation-ldm/docs/installation.md

 `$ hadoop jar livedata-migrator.jar`

-This will start LiveData Migrator and the action prompt will appear.
+This starts LiveData Migrator and the action prompt appears.

 ### Kerberos authentication for CLI

-If Kerberos is enabled in your environment, then prior to running the `livedata-migrator.jar`, you must obtain a Kerberos ticket for the HDFS superuser principal.
+If Kerberos is enabled in your environment, obtain a Kerberos ticket for the HDFS superuser principal before running the `livedata-migrator.jar`.

 This must be performed by the user that will run LiveData Migrator.